vippsas/vipps-login-api/vipps-login-api-quick-start.md

       In the test environment, you can use <https://apitest.vipps.no/access-management-1.0/access/.well-known/openid-configuration>.
       See [API Guide: well known](vipps-login-api#openid-connect-discovery-endpoint) for more details.
    * `redirect_uri` - The URL where the user is sent after finishing a login.
-      The URL must be exactly the same as the one specified on [portal.vipps.no](https://portal.vipps.no) in the _Setup login_ section for your sale unit.
+      The URL must be exactly the same as the one specified in [Step 1: Setup login on your sale unit](#step-1-setup-login-on-your-sale-unit).
       For testing, you could, for example, use <http://localhost> in both places.
    * `mobileNumber` - Your 8 digit mobile number for your test version of Vipps.
 This is only used for the CIBA flows.